shopware/sw-sync-cli/README.md

 ## Features

 - It's fast, with a focus on performance
-- Every entity and field available in the API can be exported / imported
+- Every entity and field available in the Shopware API can be exported / imported
 - Supports data filtering and sorting using the API criteria
-- Import / Export profiles (schema's) are just `.yaml` files
+- Import / Export profiles are just `.yaml` files
+  - That define the way data is processed for import and export
   - Which can be copied + adapted + shared freely
-- Profiles include a scripting engine for arbitrary data transformations
+  - They include a scripting engine for arbitrary data transformations
-- For now only supports CSV files
+- For now only supports CSV data files

 ## Installation